-- Non-small cell lung cancer that has a mutation in the anaplastic lymphoma kinase (ALK) gene and has metastasized (spread to other parts of the body).
-Brigatinib is used in patients who cannot be treated with crizotinib or have gotten worse while taking crizotinib.
+- Non-small cell lung cancer that is ALK positive and has metastasized (spread to other parts of the body).
+Brigatinib is used in patients whose cancer cannot be treated with crizotinib or got worse while taking crizotinib.

 Brigatinib is also being studied in the treatment of other types of cancer.

 More About Brigatinib

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.